bkleinen/bkleinen.github.io/ss2017/media-programming-rails/assignments/week-3.md

 7. Set up an Automated Deployment to Heroku for your project.
 8. For the bored: set up a build matrix testing both against postgres and sqlite on travis
 9. Automatically Deploy every successful Build from Travis.

+Don't forget to tag your sources with week-3 after completing theses steps.